 As far as relationships in Digital Marketing are concerned, SEO and Content Marketing share a special bond.
 For SEO to thrive, Content Marketing has to give it attention.
 Of course, with this, Content Marketing’s life also becomes much easier as it gets the required limelight to shine.

 Let’s understand how SEO+Content Marketing’s relationship can work!

 But, why SEO is essential for Content Marketing?

 There’s an ocean of Content.
-An Ocean full of words, images, videos, podcast and what not.
+An Ocean is full of words, images, videos, podcasts, and whatnot.

 But how much of that is Good Content?

 And finding good content from this Ocean is a struggle for users without the help of Search Engines like Google.
 So, when you Google, and it lists out pages of results, it scans through millions of pages on the Internet to bring you the content matching your query.
 For example, when you search for the term, ‘Content Marketing,’ Google shows you about 6,01,00,000 results ranked there for you to choose and read.

 But, how does Google rank these results?
 How does it know, which is more relevant and which one isn’t?

 But, wait… What is SEO, anyway?
 (Just in case you don’t know, we have you covered).